w3c/i18n-discuss/notes/chinese-client-server.md

 3-5 are not within the scope of this project because they involve other technologies and cannot be accurate enough.

-Regarding #1, if Pinyin input cannot be used normally, it is recommended to add split-character Pinyin and shape-based input methods such as Wubi and Cangjie.
+For #1, if Pinyin input cannot be used normally, it is recommended to add split-character Pinyin and shape-based input methods such as Wubi and Cangjie.
 In extreme cases, Unicode code point input can supported.
-For example, in Microsoft Pinyin IME, `vuc20164` can be used to input `𠅤`.
+For example, in Microsoft Pinyin IME, users can use `vuc20164` to input `𠅤`.

 In modern life, more and more machine-readable methods are used for input (such as ID cards, electronic ID cards, QR codes, etc.), which should generally be completely transmitted to the server.
 The original information must not be lost due to encoding conversion, such as converting UTF-8 Chinese characters into GBK "?"
 (0x3F).
 For errors in the original the machine-readable information, the issuer should be contacted for correction.